MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/applocker/rule-collection-extensions.md

 ## Services enforcement

 By default, AppLocker policy only applies to code running in a user's context.
 On Windows 10, Windows 11, and Windows Server 2016 or later, you can apply AppLocker policy to nonuser processes, including services running as SYSTEM.
-You must enable services enforcement when using AppLocker with Windows Defender Application Control's (WDAC) [managed installer](/windows/security/application-security/application-control/windows-defender-application-control/design/configure-authorized-apps-deployed-with-a-managed-installer) feature.
+You must enable services enforcement when using AppLocker with App Control for Business's [managed installer](../design/configure-authorized-apps-deployed-with-a-managed-installer.md) feature.

 To apply AppLocker policy to nonuser processes, set ``<Services EnforcementMode="Enabled"/>`` in the ``<ThresholdExtensions>`` section as shown in the preceding XML fragment.